 I had the idea of using parsnip and chickpea flour in a pancake recipe in the middle of the week and I immediately made a small batch to experiment.
-Oh my, they turned out so yummy and perfect that I couldn’t wait for Sunday to bake a proper stack and take photos!
-Be sure to check out a short video further down of how I spread my homemade chocolate sauce on a pancake and cut a bite!
+Oh my, they turned out so yummy and perfect that I couldn’t wait for Sunday to bake a proper stack and take photos and it becomes parsnip-carrot pancakes!

 - 150g (5.3oz) raw buckwheat groats, soaked